Maine State Police respond to newspaper allegations of 'secretive' practices

 Click here to read the report in the Press Herald.

-Maine State Police Col. John Cote took the opportunity to “set the record straight” in a letter to Maine media outlets on Monday.
+Maine State Police Col. John Cote “set the record straight” on Monday in a letter to media outlets and in a sit-down interview with NEWS CENTER Maine's Hannah Dineen.

 Cote’s full statement: